ibm-cloud-docs/appid/customizing-tokens.md

 | `source` | Defines the source of the claim.
 Options include: `saml`, `cloud_directory`, `facebook`, `google`, `appid_custom`, and `attributes`. |
 | `sourceClaim` | Defines the claim as provided by the source.
 It can refer to the identity provider's user information or the user's {{site.data.keyword.appid_short_notm}} custom attributes. |
 | `destinationClaim` | Optional: Defines the custom attribute that can override the current claim in token. |
-{: caption="Table 1.
-Claims mapping variables explained" caption-side="top"}
+{: caption="Claims mapping variables explained" caption-side="top"}

 ## Configuring tokens